 Bonds represent debt while stocks represent equity.
 Equity represents a claim on future profits and the value of a stock can rise rapidly for a growing, profitable company.
 Likewise, the price of a stock can drop to zero in the event of a bankruptcy.
 Bonds, on the other hand, only pay a pre-determined interest payment and their prices are bound by interest rates, and not by a company’s profitability.
-If a bankruptcy occurs, bondholders must be repaid from a liquidation in full before any shareholders are paid anything.
+If a bankruptcy occurs, bondholders must be repaid from a liquidation in full before any shareholders are paid anything or use the bankruptcy services in Oklahoma City.
 The upshot for investors is that bonds are therefore lower risk investments, but also do not offer the potential upside that stock can offer.

 There are some basic terminologies that are essential in order to understand bond in order to invest in the debt market.

 The price paid for buying a bond when it is issued is called the face value of that bond.
 This is the principal amount the issuing company owes the investor at the time of maturity.
 The investor typically gets a fixed interest for the period he holds the bonds.